hnben/SoundMemories/README.md

 ## Running the Server and Frontend
 In the base directory run `npm run dev` to start the node server on localhost:3000
 Navigate to the frontend directory using `cd frontend` and start the React frontend using `npm run dev`, the frontend should be accessible on localhost:5175

+## Running as an Application
+In the base directory run `npm run electron` to start the application No other action should be necessary